stolostron/rhacm-docs/_pages/basic_content_standards.md

 | Should | Do not use. |
 | Would | Do not use as an auxiliary verb.
 Only use when referring to an unfulfilled condition (x would have resulted in y). |

-## IP addresses

-Do not include public IP addresses from test clusters in the documentation.
-You can use private IP addresses where necessary.

 ## Supplemental resources

 * [The 7 principles of naming](https://www.namingthings.co/naming-things-principles)